blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Update Catenis API client for PHP to its latest version (2.1.3), which targets version 0.7 of the Catenis Enterprise API.
+* Added support for changes introduced by version 0.7 of the Catenis Enterprise API.
-* Changes to accommodate changes introduced by the new version of the Catenis API client for PHP, including: a) change in the interface of the Send Message API method; and b) addition of new Retrieve Message Progress API method.
+* Added support for changes introduced by version 0.8 of the Catenis Enterprise API.
+* Updated dependency package Catenis API PHP client library to its latest version (3.0), which targets version 0.8 of the Catenis Enterprise API.
+* New `Compression Threshold` settings used for instantiating the Catenis API client.
+* API client methods with an update interface: *logMessage*, *sendMessage*, *readMessage*, *listMessages*, *retrieveAssetIssuanceHistory*
+* New API client method: *retrieveMessageProgress*
 * Whole new (not backwards compatible) and improved notifications implementation.

 = 1.1.2 =